AlgoMaster Logo

 Key Constraints:

-• s and t consist of lowercase English letters → Only 26 possible characters.
-This means a fixed-size array of length 26 is enough to count frequencies, no need for a hash map.
+• s and t consist of lowercase English letters → Only 26 possible characters, so a fixed-size array of length 26 is enough to count frequencies.
+A hash map is needed only if the alphabet is unbounded (the Unicode follow-up).

 Approach 1: Sorting